jonthorell/QuizGame/README.md

 # To note

 The WAVE tool complains about "very low contrast" for one element.
 That can safely be ignored since that element always has the diplay property set to none.
 The element is only used for the game-logic and is never displayed to the user.

+WAVE also complains about some possible headings, but I do not think they should be headings.
+One of them is the same element as the one mentioned above and is never displayed in the first place.

 # Validation